bazelbuild/rules_python/docs/sphinx/precompiling.md

 meantime, the flag `--worker_extra_flag=PyPrecompile=--worker_impl=serial` can be used to switch to a synchronous/serial implementation that may not perform as well, but is less likely to have issues.

+The `execution_requirements` keys of most relevance are:
+* `supports-workers`: 1 or 0, to indicate if a regular persistent worker is desired.
+* `supports-multiplex-workers`: 1 o 0, to indicate if a multiplexed persistent worker is desired.
+* `requires-worker-protocol`: json or proto; the rules_python precompiler currently only supports json.
+* `supports-multiplex-sandboxing`: 1 or 0, to indicate if sanboxing is of the worker is supported.
+* `supports-worker-cancellation`: 1 or 1, to indicate if requests to the worker can be cancelled.

+Note that any execution requirements values can be specified in the flag.

+## Known issues, caveats, and idiosyncracies

+* Precompiled files may not be used in certain cases prior to Python 3.11.
+This occurs due Python adding the directory of the binary's main `.py` file, which causes the module to be found in the workspace source directory instead of within the binary's runfiles directory (where the pyc files are).
+* The pyc filename does not include the optimization level (e.g.
+  `foo.cpython-39.opt-2.pyc`).
+This works fine (it's all byte code), but also means the interpreter `-O` argument can't be used -- doing so will cause the interpreter to look for the non-existent `opt-N` named files.